SamuelPloskonka/au-code-repro/README.md

 ### git

 The programme **git** has become the de-facto standard for version control in open source software development.
 Installed on your computer, it tracks changes to all files in any directory you tell it to.
-Handy if a change you made the week before is breaking your code and you want to go back, but also if multiple people simoultaneously develop the code.
+Handy if a change you made the week before is breaking your code and you want to go back, but also if multiple people work on the code.

 Knowing excactly when and who made a change to the code, **git** can merge changes to a file from different developers into one.
 To further facilitate sharing, **git** can sync the changes made locally on your computer to a remote repository.
 This repository can be on a local server (e.g. at your univeristy) or on a server on the web.